 Caption: Backsaw working on a white background

-Now that we are familiar with what tools we need to cut wood, it’s time to learn different cut types.
+Now that we know what tools to cut wood, it’s time to learn different cut types.
 These will help to ensure optimal results every time you use the tool.
 So, let’s check out the five basic types of cuts for woodworkers.
-Once you are familiar with them, it will be easy to pick the desired type.
+Once familiar with them, it will be easy to pick the desired type.

 Compound Miter Cuts

 Here is a variation of the basic miter cut.
 It includes the elements of both bevel and miter types.